alexlorenzo/Pet.my/Readme.md

 - Type: cats are adopted faster than dogs
 - Mixed gender are adopted slower certainly due to the obligation to adopt more than one pet.
 - An animal with more fur is adopted faster
-- Older pets are adopted slower
+- Younger pets are adopted faster
 - Small pets are adopted faster
 - Mixed Breed seem to be adopted faster
 - Free cats seem to have an impact on the Adoption
 - Most Pets are adopted faster in Selangor and slower in Pulan Pinang and Kuala Lumpur.
 Selangor is the suburb of Kuala Lumpur.
 - The bigger rescuer seem to have faster adoption
 - Higher Sentiment Score -> fast adoption
-- If the Pet Name is missing the adoption is slower
+- If the Pet Name is missing than the adoption is slower
 - Topicality and the image description seem to have an impact
+- SVD and NMF variables are important features for Adoption Speed
+- Open source like the GDP per region have an impact on Adoption Speed

 Features with no impact or less impact on *Adoption Speed*: